Staff

 Chris Carnevale

-Based in Charleston, South Carolina, Chris is SACE and SACE’s Action Fund Coastal Climate and Energy Manager and South Carolina State Affairs Liaison.
+Based in Charleston, South Carolina, Chris is SACE’s Climate Advocacy Director and South Carolina State Affairs Liaison.
 Chris joined the SACE and the SACE Action Fund staff in 2011 to help build a critical mass of support for clean energy as a solution to climate change on our coastal region.
 His work focuses on advocating for clean energy and transportation, building opposition to offshore oil drilling, and raising awareness of the disproportionate impacts climate change poses to the coast.
 Chris is motivated to be an advocate for clean energy because he believes in the ethic of leaving a place in better shape than you find it.
 He wants the world to be a cleaner, safer, healthier environment for future generations.

 Amy Rawe